 Priorities in the next months

 Accelerate the digitalization of your customer base.
 Turbocharge the offering and adoption of digital services, products, and channels.
 Reinforce all already available digital solutions and accelerate the release of all ongoing digital initiatives.
-Use analytics to better understand your customers and to be able to adjust and personalize your offering and interactions.
+Use financial analytics to better understand your customers and to be able to adjust and personalize your offering and interactions.
 Set in place forward looking experiments to get to know the new behaviors and attitudes and adjust communication, products, and services flexibly.

 Manage liquidity.
 Leverage your data to control funding.
 Review and estimate your liquidity buffer, manage cash closely, and establish a funding retention program.